Convert Gram-centimeters squared to Kilogram-centimeters squared

 When do you need to convert between Gram-centimeters squared and Kilogram-centimeters squared?

-A mass-moment-of-inertia unit equal to 10⁻⁴ kg·m².
+A mass-moment-of-inertia unit equal to exactly 10⁻⁴ kg·m².
 Gram-centimeter squared and Kilogram-centimeter squared are both mass moment units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.